 Xt=S×Xt-1+ΘCx

-where S is a square feedback matrix, combining the effects of accumulation decay (on its diagonal elements) and inhibition between accumulators (on off diagonal elements). Θ is the alternative-wise gazediscount vector (where the ith entry is set to 1 when item i is fixated, and other entries are set to the discount value θ, 0≤θ≤1).
+where S is a square feedback matrix, combining the effects of accumulation decay (on its diagonal elements) and inhibition between accumulators (on off diagonal elements). Θ is the alternative-wise gaze-discount vector (where the ith entry is set to 1 when item i is fixated, and other entries are set to the discount value θ, 0≤θ≤1).
 C is a contrast matrix which, as in MDFT, can perform comparisons between the entries of the item value vector x.
 We now describe the different nodes and levels of the analysis, that are combined to generate the different model variants:

 Attribute integration.
 The attribute integration switch had two levels: First, outcome probability and outcome value could be integrated multiplicatively, so that expected outcome values per item are constructed.
 This level included the probability weighting function w (Equation [eq:pweighting]) using a free parameter γ (0.28≤γ≤1), and a utility function U (Equation [eq:utility] free parameter α (0≤α).
 The item values are given as